spilgames/job-runner/README.rst

     :target: https://travis-ci.org/spilgames/job-runner

 **Job-Runner** is a crontab like tool, with a nice web-frontend for administration and (live) monitoring the current status.

-It is possible to schedule recurring jobs, chaining jobs and the option to run or kill jobs ad-hoc (from the dashboard).
-As well it provides permission management (eg: so that some people are able to only see jobs on the dashboard, where other people are also able to start them ad-hoc or kill them).
+Features:

+* Schedule recurring jobs
+* Chaining of jobs
+* Load-balance workers by putting them in a pool
+* Schedule jobs to run on all workers within a pool
+* Live dashboard (with option to kill runs and ad-hoc scheduling)
+* Multiple projects and per-project permission management

 The whole project consists of three separate components (and repositories):